-Michael Haynes Director - BBF Town Planners
+Director - BBF Town Planners

-Figure 2 - The proposal seeks to retain the existing detached garage structure located adjacent to the front boundary.
+Figure 3 - The proposal seeks to retain the existing detached garage structure located adjacent to the front boundary.
 This limits the options for an alternative siting and design that would achieve a lower height structure.
-It will also result in structures dominating the streetscape presentation and removing opportunity to landscape this area contrary to the planning controls
+It will also result in structures dominating the streetscape presentation contrary to the planning controls